AARP Tax-Aide Program

 Bring any of the following that apply to you:

 - Your completed Intake form.

 - All tax forms that you received through the mail, or you printed from the internet.

-- A copy of tax year 2021’s federal, state and local income tax returns, and Property Tax/Rent Rebate returns.
+- A copy of the previous tax year's federal, state and local income tax returns, and Property Tax/Rent Rebate returns.

 - Your picture identification cards, such as a drivers’ license, and your and any dependents’ Social Security cards.